mihai9002/ANENG_v1/README.md

 <img width="388" height="281" alt="Screenshot 2026-02-28 211514" src="https://github.com/user-attachments/assets/8548b7e7-61f3-4ff7-a92a-4d712d8606eb" />

 I will design some in the future(again, if this is against any rules i'm sorry)

+After the "how?", let's get into the "why?":

+I started this project because in the past few years, cars have been a big part of my life.
+Not driving them, but watching, learning how engines work and such.
+Because i am not skkilled enough to make a 2 stroke engine from scratch, I resorted to making this: a little compressed air engine.
+I know this is no car engine, but it's a comfortable start, and i hope i will learn a lot of things.